pengyu-qian/My_Website/content/author/admin/_index.md

 +++

-I am a 5th year Ph.D. student in the Decision, Risk and Operations division at Columbia Business School.
+I am a final year Ph.D. student in the Decision, Risk and Operations division at Columbia Business School.
 I am very fortunate to be advised by [Yash Kanoria](http://www.columbia.edu/~yk2577/).
+I will be on the *2020-2021 academic job market*.

 My research interest lies in the optimal control of **stochastic networks** that arise in **marketplaces**, and **market design**.

 You can reach me at _pq2124 at columbia dot edu_.
-My office is Uris 4V.